anza-xyz/solana-pay/docs/src/core/transaction-request/MERCHANT_INTEGRATION.md

 ---
-title: Merchant Integration
+title: Create a transaction request
 slug: /core/transaction-request/merchant-integration
 ---

-# Merchant Integration

 This section describes how a merchant can integrate Solana Pay transaction requests into their payments flow.